R7A Zoning NYC, Multifamily Residential(Last Updated On: December 31, 2019)

 R7A Zoning NYC

 - R7-1 Zoning

 Most Commercial Zoning districts allow for residential use.
 Below are Commercial zones with R7A Residential Equivalents.

 R7A is a medium density residential zoning district in New York City.
 A few examples of neighborhoods with R7A zoning would be Prospect Park in Brooklyn, Jackson Heights in Queens, and Harlem & East Village in Manhattan.
-R7A districts have multifamily buildings about 7 or 8 stories high.
-Zoning districts that end in a letter are “Contextual Districts” and follow the rules of the Quality Housing Program.
+R7A districts have multifamily buildings often about 7 or 8 stories high.
+Zoning districts, such as R7A, that end in a letter are “Contextual Districts” and follow the rules of the Quality Housing Program.